masonr/PLEXiDRIVE/README.md

 ### GDrive Settings
 * num_of_gdrives: the number of Google Drive accounts to upload media files to
 * drive_names: the name(s) of the Google Drive accounts
-* gdrive_config_paths: the config path(s) where the gdrive CLI client tokens are stored
 * gdrive_mount_paths: where the rclone mount path(s) exist

 ### Options